SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 They walked in silence again for a bit before Pinkie said, "Oh, what did Rarity say she wanted for our date?"

-"She said all she wants is to spend quality time with you," Rainbow answered.
+"She said all she wants is to spend quality time with you."

-"Aw, how sweet," Pinkie said before asking, "Does the date count as quality time?"
+"Aw, how sweet.
+Does the date count as quality time?"

-"I would think so, but maybe you should add something to it where you two can be together in private," Rainbow answered.
+"I would think so, but maybe you should add something to it where you two can be together in private."

-"That's a good idea," Pinkie said.
+"That's a good idea."

-Rainbow asked, "What did Fluttershy say about her helping with the date?"
+"What did Fluttershy say about her helping with the date?"

-"She's going to help me make a dress to give Rarity for the date, and she suggested I can wear the dress Rarity gave me when I asked her out," Pinkie answered.
+"She's going to help me make a dress to give Rarity for the date, and she suggested I can wear the dress Rarity gave me when I asked her out."

-"Sounds like you two are going to have a fancy date as long as Twilight can get you a chariot," Rainbow said.
+"Sounds like you two are going to have a fancy date as long as Twilight can get you a chariot."

-"Oh, that gives me a great idea, we can go to a fancy restaurant on the date," Pinkie said.
+"Oh, that gives me a great idea, we can go to a fancy restaurant on the date."

-Rainbow replied, "If you got a private booth, I'd consider that quality time."
+"If you got a private booth, I'd consider that quality time."

-"Me too," Pinkie said.
+"Me too."

 *I'd consider any time with Fluttershy as quality time.*